-How They Relate, How They Differ, and What You Can Do to Ease the Pain
+How COPD and Emphysema Relate, Differ, and What You Can Do to Ease the Pain

 There are plenty of lung diseases out there, and each can affect the sophisticated network of airways and tissue of your lungs in different ways.
 Chronic obstructive pulmonary disease (COPD) is a broad term used to describe different lung conditions, but most often involves chronic bronchitis and emphysema.